infcloud01/Langchain/JIRABOT v1/readme.md

+This is a simple **Quick Start Guide** designed for a non-technical TPM who just wants to get the bot running.

 # 🤖 JiraBot: The AI Co-pilot for TPMs

 JiraBot is an open-source AI agent built by **eXo Business Technologies** to help Technical Program Managers (TPMs) automate administrative overhead.
 Instead of clicking through endless menus, filters, and dropdowns, you can simply chat with your Jira board in plain English.